-Most of the body’s sodium is located in blood and in the fluid around cells.
-Sodium helps the body keep fluids in a normal balance (see About Body Water).
+Most of the body’s sodium is located in the blood and in the fluid around cells.
+Sodium helps the body keep fluids in a normal balance (see About Body Water About Body Water Water accounts for about one half to two thirds of an average person’s weight.
+Fat tissue has a lower percentage of water than lean tissue and women tend to have more fat, so the percentage... read more ).
 Sodium plays a key role in normal nerve and muscle function.

-The body obtains sodium through food and drink and loses it primarily in sweat and urine.
+Sodium enters the body through food and drink and leaves the body primarily in sweat and urine.
 Healthy kidneys maintain a consistent level of sodium in the body by adjusting the amount excreted in the urine.
 When sodium consumption and loss are not in balance, the total amount of sodium in the body is affected.
-The concentration of sodium in the blood may be
+The amount (concentration) of sodium in the blood may be

 When blood volume or sodium concentration becomes too low, the sensors trigger mechanisms to increase blood volume.
 These mechanisms include the following:

-The kidneys stimulate the adrenal glands to secrete the hormone aldosterone.
+The kidneys stimulate the adrenal glands Overview of the Adrenal Glands The body has two adrenal glands, one near the top of each kidney.
+They are endocrine glands, which secrete hormones into the bloodstream.
+Each adrenal gland has two parts.
+Medulla: The inner... read more to secrete the hormone aldosterone.
 Aldosterone causes the kidneys to retain sodium and to excrete potassium.
 When sodium is retained, less urine is produced, eventually causing blood volume to increase.

 The pituitary gland secretes vasopressin (sometimes called antidiuretic hormone).
 Vasopressin causes the kidneys to conserve water.